Connect with others who understand.

 The formation of pain as a field of medicine wouldn’t begin until the 1960s.
 American anesthesiologist John Bonica gathered 300 doctors and researchers together to form the International Association for the Study of Pain and launch the medical journal Pain.

-How Common is Chronic Pain?
+How Common Is Chronic Pain?

 By some estimates, approximately 28 percent of the adult population in the U.S. lives with a form of chronic pain.
 Chronic pain is thought to affect more people than heart disease, cancer, and diabetes put together.
 Chronic pain is considered to be the leading cause of long-term disability in the U.S.